 Utilize the Jackrabbit Parent Portal to pay your bill online and save waiting time at the front desk.

 All students will be evaluated by the directors in November and then eligible students grade 1 and above who meet the criteria will be offered RAD ballet examinations and presentation classes in the spring.

-The June show is open to ALL LABA students and is scheduled for June 4th and 5th 2016.
+The June show is open to ALL LABA students.
 Sign ups for these shows will begin in December.

 So lets get started and enjoy the dance.